Planning and Preparedness

 CISA provides plans, resources, and training to support operable and interoperable emergency communications for first responders.

 - National Emergency Communications Plan: The National Emergency Communications Plan (NECP) is the Nation’s over-arching strategic plan to drive measurable improvements in emergency communications across all levels of government and disciplines.
 First released in 2008, the plan is periodically updated to reflect the ongoing evolution of emergency communications technologies and processes.
-The next revision is due to be complete in 2019.
 For more information, visit www.cisa.gov/necp.

 - Statewide Communication Interoperability Plans: Workshops are available to states to assist with updating and implementing Statewide Communication Interoperability Plans (SCIPs).
 SCIPs are locally-driven, multi-jurisdictional, and multi-disciplinary statewide plans designed to enhance communications interoperability.
 CISA assists all 56 states and territories develop and implement SCIPs aligned to the NECP.
 For more information, visit www.cisa.gov/statewide-communication-interoperability-plans.